mirinio/contract-clause-tracker/README.md

 - generate apiClient based on openapi spec.
 - use ngrx for state management if it gets bigger.
 - would like to try angular aria with tailwind for nicer styling.
+- I would use angular cdk overlay instead of the custom popup or something else to move popup logic out of the page component.
+- add user based labeling if there is auth for auditing.
+- add E2E tests using playwright
+- add unit tests using vitest.